BrandonKastningSeattle/GodsWrath_Productions/README.md

 "And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams: " - Acts 2:17 (KJV)

 I have yet been redeemed!
 Ensnared at Age 15!
 Not Intentionally Sinning, Don't Want to and Oppressed!

+“For he cometh in with vanity, and departeth in darkness, and his name shall be covered with darkness.” - Ecclesiastes 6:4 (KJV)